Ava's Possessions: Plot

-The film ends with Ava rebuilding her life and working with Tony in the facility office.
-She soon begins to sense that the demon is near and accidentally causes some boxes to fall, revealing some old files on former possessed people.
-She discovers that her mother had also previously been possessed by the same demon, hinting that their bloodline is predisposed to possessions.
-Ava then recalls finding a tattoo similar to the one she received during the ritual, making her realize that her sister had deliberately sent the demon into her in order to avoid getting possessed herself.
-Furious, Ava begins screaming and the office door swings open, showing the shadow of Ava's demon.
+Ava rebuilds her life and works with Tony in the facility office.
+She senses that Naphula is near and accidentally scatters old folders containing profiles of former possessed people.
+She discovers her mother was also possessed by Naphula, hinting that their bloodline is predisposed to possessions.
+Ava then recalls seeing a tattoo on Jillian's neck, similar to the one she received during the ritual.
+She realizes that Jillian had arranged the possession to avoid getting possessed herself.
+Furious, Ava screams.
+The office door swings open, showing the shadow of Naphula.